 Saying “I love you” right after you meet someone is scary.
 It’s enough to run me away.
 I’m sure some of you guys feel the same way.

-Moshe Ratson says some people get love confused with infatuation or lust and in the heat of the moment, they say those three little words.
+Relationships moving too fast are confusing.
+Moshe Ratson says some people are confusing infatuation or lust with love, and in the heat of the moment, they say those three little words.
 Who is Moshe Ratson?
 Well, Moshe is a marriage therapist practicing in NYC, but it doesn’t take a rocket scientist to figure out love is not instantaneous.

 You don’t even know each other bad habits or good ones, yet you trying to set a date to get married.
 You should be thinking about what happens after the bomb sex… what is there to talk about or to do?
 How does he handle his frustrations?
 Is she the psycho woman from the Sza and Travis Scott video?
 That story is a prime example of relationships moving too fast.